lavague-ai/LaVague/docs/docs/lavague-qa/usage.md

 ### Pytest generation strategies

-By default, LaVague attempts to mimize reliance on LLMs in order to optimize costs.
+- By default, LaVague attempts to minimize reliance on LLMs in order to optimize costs.

-It rebuilds 90% of the pytest file deterministically and only relies on LLMs for the assert generation.
+- It rebuilds 90% of the pytest file deterministically and only relies on LLMs for the assert generation.

-This default option may result in reduced reliability, especially if the LaVague agent doesn't conduct steps exactly as they are defined in the feature file.
+- This default option may result in reduced reliability, especially if the LaVague agent doesn't conduct steps exactly as they are defined in the feature file.

 **In this case, you can attempt to generate the files entirely with an LLM by adding the `-llm` flag**